[Major revision–posted 2/27/23 (replaces 6/28/22 edition)]

 (8) Any other relevant factor that a private business entity would consider in selecting a vendor; and

-(9) The use of material in construction or repair to real property that is not proprietary to a single vendor, unless the institution provides written justification in the request for bids for use of the unique material specified.
+(9) The use of material in construction or repair to real property that is not proprietary to a single vendor, unless the institution provides written justification in the request for bids for the use of the unique material specified.

 e.
-Procurement Services is under no obligation to authorize payment for expenditures not made in compliance with this operating policy, and financial responsibility for any such payment may become the personal liability of the employee who effected the improper procurement or transaction.
+Procurement Services is under no obligation to authorize payment for expenditures not made in compliance with this operating policy, and financial responsibility for any such obligation may become the personal liability of the employee who effected the improper procurement or transaction.